Greenheart/greenheart.github.io/src/content/posts/git-rewrite-commit-email.md

 Two things worth mentioning before using this:

-1. If you change your email, it might no longer count as contributions on your GitHub/GitLab profile.
+1. If you change your email, it might no longer count as contributions to your GitHub/GitLab profile.
 But as long as you keep the old email as a hidden email connected to your account, it should work.

 2. Remember that rewriting history in shared projects is a bad idea.
 Especially when working in a collaborative environment with other people.
 But for old local projects that you want to upload to a public Git repository, this method could be useful to hide some personal information.

-Let's use [git-filter-repo](https://github.com/newren/git-filter-repo) which is a modern replacement to `git filter-branch` and can be installed via package managers or by following the official [install guide](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md).
+Let's use [git-filter-repo](https://github.com/newren/git-filter-repo) which is a modern replacement to `git filter-branch` and can be installed via package managers or by following the official [installation guide](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md).

 Once installed, we can update the email like this: